-Becoming a contractor isn’t for everybody.
+Becoming a general contractor isn’t for everybody.
 You have to be an extremely hard worker, good with your hands, and knowledgeable about everything from what tool to use to how to correctly schedule and manage time.
 Self-employed contractors require a broad set of skills.
 If you enjoy those kinds of challenges, this might be the perfect career for you.

 Contractors can work on construction sites, building projects, clearing sites, and so much more.
 Becoming a self-employed contractor has many advantages because you’ll get to essentially run your own business and build your own brand.
 You get out of it, what you put into it.